Infrastructure - West Bank

 Since then, Volunteers have planted experimental sections of reeds against the bank to act as an organic protection to limit washout of the core of the bank.

-The outside face of the bank gave concern and, following a detailed investigation by Ove Arup & Partners consulting engineers, two sections were repaired by Messrs Conway (Contractors from Rowlands Castle).
+Following a detailed investigation by Ove Arup & Partners consulting engineers, two sections were repaired by Messrs Conway (Contractors from Rowlands Castle) in 2011.
 It took several years for the SMPPA to raise grants from the Conservancy and more particularly from the EU Leader project as well as individual donations.
 The final cost was some £75,000 with only £5,000 being paid by them.

 21 October 2004